Enhance your career potential

 About the program

-The Master of Building Surveying offers you the chance to increase your knowledge in the field of building surveying.
-You will study with world-class academics and experienced practitioners in one of Australia’s most environmentally friendly buildings.
+The Master of Building Surveying offers students the chance to increase their knowledge in the field of building surveying.
+Students will study with world-class academics and experienced practitioners.
 The program comprises two specialist subjects plus six shared core subjects.
-Completion of a further four postgraduate elective subjects, selected from the suite of programs offered by the Faculty of Society & Design will allow you to graduate with a Master of Building Surveying.
-Show less
+Completion of a further four postgraduate elective subjects will allow you to graduate with a Master of Building Surveying.

 |Duration||4 semesters (1 year 4 months)|